Wavelet estimation of the long memory parameter for Hermite polynomial of Gaussian processes: Integral representations

-The following proposition can be found in~\cite{peccati:taqqu:2011}.
-It is an extension to our complex--valued setting of a corresponding result in~\cite{nualart:2006} for multiple integrals in a real--valued setting.
+The following proposition is an extension to our complex--valued setting of a corresponding result in~\cite{nualart:2006} for multiple integrals in a real--valued setting.
 Since it plays an essential role, we provide a proof for the convenience of the reader. \begin{proposition} Let $(q,q')\in \mathbb{N}^2$.
 Assume that $f,g$ are two symmetric functions belonging respectively to $\overline{L^2}(\mathbb{R}^q)$ and $\overline{L^2}(\mathbb{R}^{q'})$ then the following product formula holds :